 - Copy of immunization records

 - Affidavit – notarized statement that you are home-schooled.
-Several people at Meridian are notaries and they will be glad to help you with this.
+Several people at Meridian are notaries and they will be glad to help you with this at no cost.

 Examples of acceptable standardized tests include: